 In the College of Business Administration at Loyola Marymount University, we seek to be the premier center for business learning in Southern California.
 From the efforts of our excellent and committed faculty, to the diligence of our students and to our connections beyond campus, the college has much to be proud of.
 The College of Business Administration is recognized as one of the best business schools in the nation.
 We take pride in our national standing and are intent on maintaining a reputation for academic excellence.
-Our programs are demanding and student expectations are high; in short, we take pride in challenging our students.
+Our programs are demanding and student expectations are high.
 Our aim is to equip them with a robust academic background that will serve as a lifelong framework for generating business insights and problem-solving skills.
 The preparation and subsequent professional success of our students speak volumes about our award-winning faculty, who not only focus on innovative research but also ensure that students are exposed to the latest theories and technologies in the global business community.

 I believe it is extremely important for our students to be competitive both locally and globally, so as part of the college’s activities, we help students improve their communication and presentation skills, as well as gain an understanding of corporate relations and business opportunities.